fabio-teichmann/cep-1-simple-app/README.md

 ```
 _Note_: if nothing is set up, use `postgres` as a default db-name.

+> [!NOTE]
+> When connecting to the database in RDS, there was (obviously) no table/schema defined, yet.
+This will be needed to operate the app effectively.
+Next, I will investigate options to setup RDS appropriately to have the right schema and table(s) in place to be connected to the app.

 #### Setting up RDS with db schema
 The RDS instance I had setup previously did not contain the desired db schema for the simple app (nor did it include any sample data to play with later).
 I could set that up manually in the previous step (SSH into EC2, connect to RDS, create database and schema).
 However, for obvious reasons I don't want to do it that way (manual, cumbersome, error-prone, not automated).
 Hence, I am looking now into setting up a db instance that is pre-configured with the db schema (and sample data) that I need.